enuchi/React-Google-Apps-Script/README.md

 You can add custom [user interfaces inside dialog windows](https://developers.google.com/apps-script/guides/html), but the platform is designed for simple HTML pages built with [templates](https://developers.google.com/apps-script/guides/html/templates) and [jQuery](https://developers.google.com/apps-script/guides/html/best-practices#take_advantage_of_jquery).

-However, using this repo, it's easy to run [React](https://reactjs.org/) apps inside these dialogs, and build everything from small projects to advanced add-ons that can be published on the G Suite Marketplace.
+However, using this repo, it's easy to run [React](https://reactjs.org/) apps inside these dialogs, and build everything from small projects to advanced add-ons that can be published on the Google Workspace Marketplace.

 <p align="center">
  <img width="75%" src="https://i.imgur.com/BZvQ5ua.png" alt="React & Google Apps Script">
 </p>

-This repo is a boilerplate project that uses React and the same development tools that you use for building traditional websites, all inside Google Apps Script projects.
+This repo is a boilerplate project for developing React apps with Google Apps Script projects.
+You can use this starter template to build your own React apps and deploy them inside Google Sheets, Docs, Forms and Slides for use in dialogs and sidebars, as well as publishing add-ons in the Google Workspace Marketplace.

-See below how to get started!
+Read on to get started!

 <br/>

 ## 🚜 Install <a name = "install"></a>

 These instructions will get you set up with a copy of the React project code on your local machine.
-It will also get you logged in to `clasp` so you can manage script projects from the command line.
+It will also get you logged in to `clasp`, which lets manage script projects from the command line.

 See [deploy](#deploy) for notes on how to deploy the project and see it live in a Google Spreadsheet.

 ### Prerequisites <a name = "prerequisites"></a>

-- Make sure you're running at least [Node.js](https://nodejs.org/en/download/) v14 and `npm` v6.
+- Make sure you're running at least [Node.js](https://nodejs.org/en/download/) v18 and [yarn (classic)](https://classic.yarnpkg.com/lang/en/docs/install/).

 - You'll need to enable the Google Apps Script API.
 You can do that by visiting [script.google.com/home/usersettings](https://script.google.com/home/usersettings).